 2021 Legislative Session

 The Colorado Children’s Campaign serves as the leading voice for kids at the state Capitol and in communities across the state.
-In our 33-year history we’ve worked with policymakers from every corner of the state and every political perspective to improve the well-being of Colorado kids.
-Children’s issues aren’t partisan, and we’ve learned that we can develop innovative solutions to improve the lives of children and families when we work together.
+In our over 35-year history, we’ve worked with policymakers from every corner of the state and every political perspective to improve the well-being of Colorado kids.
+Children’s issues aren’t partisan, and we’ve proven that we can develop innovative solutions when we work together.

 - Expanding Access to Health Insurance Coverage: Health insurance coverage provides access to the physical, mental and oral health services that pregnant people and kids need to stay healthy, and it protects family financial resources.
 We need to expand health insurance options, ensure that coverage provides all the benefits that Colorado families need to thrive, and continue working to enroll eligible Coloradans.